What are IDGTs?

 Assets can be transferred to an IDGT by a few methods:

 By gift or by a part gift and part sale—A grantor can make a gift of assets to the IDGT.
-If the assets transferred are less than the lifetime gift and estate tax applicable exclusion amount ($11.4 million in 2019, or $22.8 million for a husband and wife), gift tax would not have to be paid out of pocket, but the applicable exclusion amount would be reduced by the amount of the gift.
+If the assets transferred are less than the lifetime gift and estate tax applicable exclusion amount, gift tax would not have to be paid out of pocket, but the applicable exclusion amount would be reduced by the amount of the gift.
 Often the assets are partially given as gifts and partially sold to the IDGT, to leverage the amount of assets that can be transferred, preserve the exclusion amount, or retain income.

 By sale—A sale of assets by a grantor to the IDGT involves the sale at the assets' fair market value in return for a note at a relatively low interest rate.
 The asset being sold would typically be one with significant potential for price appreciation.
 The ultimate objective is to remove future price appreciation (above the interest rate specified in the note) from the estate.